Wine in his Blood

 An unexpected winery internship brought Christophe to the Walla Walla Valley for the first time in 1993.
 At its completion, he traveled the world gaining more experience in Australia, New Zealand, Romania and Oregon.
 He intended to buy some land and start a Willamette Valley vineyard from scratch, but all those plans came to an abrupt halt on an April morning in 1996.

 Acres of Stones

 Christophe had returned to Walla Walla for a strictly social visit, and was wandering the countryside with a friend.
-As they drove near the Oregon/Washington border, he spied an open field littered with acres of softball-sized stones.
+As they drove on the Oregon side of the Walla Walla Valley, he spied an open field littered with acres of softball-sized stones.
 Plans to move to the Willamette Valley were quickly discarded, and Christophe resolved to buy the property and plant a vineyard.

 While others thought those ten acres of Walla Walla Valley farmland were only good for orchards, he saw something different with enormous potential.
 The terroir reminded him of the cobblestones of the southern Rhone valley and Châteauneuf-du-Pape in his native France.
 “I almost fell on my derrière when I saw those stones,” he says.
 “And I’ve been living the dream ever since.”